Savita-insights/Excel-Sales-and-Finance-Analytics/README.md

 - With a diverse product portfolio, AtliQ not only **sells** but also **manufactures** its own products, ensuring quality and innovation.
 - To maximize reach, the company collaborates with **retail giants** such as **Croma** and **Best Buy**, along with popular **online marketplaces** like **Flipkart** and **Amazon**.
-- These distribution channels serve as a **bridge** between Atlas Co. and end consumers, ensuring availability and accessibility across multiple markets.
+- These distribution channels serve as a **bridge** between AtliQ and end consumers, ensuring availability and accessibility across multiple markets.

 ---